 Multiple Time-Frame Analysis

-Multiple timeframes analysis equals using 2 chart time frames to trade cfd - a shorter one used for trading and a longer one to check the trend.
+Multiple timeframes analysis equals using 2 chart timeframes to trade cfd - a shorter one used for trading and a longer one to check the CFD trend.

-Since it is always good to follow the market trend, in Multiple Time-Frame Analysis, the longer time-frame gives us the direction of the long-term trend.
+Since it is always good to follow the trend, in Multiple Time Frame Analysis, the longer timeframe gives us the direction of the long-term trend.

-Remember there is a popular saying by many CFD Trading and stock market traders that says: 'The cfd trend is your friend' - never go against the market.
+Remember there's a popular saying by many CFD Trading and stock market traders that says: 'The cfd trend is your friend' - never go against the cfds market.

-There are four different types of traders - all these use different trading charts to trade as described below.
+There are four different types of CFD traders - all these use different cfd trading charts to trade as described below.

-Examples of how each type of trader uses multiple time frames analysis trading strategy:
+Examples of how each type of trader uses multiple time frames analysis cfd trading strategy:

 Scalpers